-Exquisite sweet taste, enticing aroma, attractive yellow color, and tons of benefits make mangoes a universal favorite for summer fruits.
+Exquisite sweet taste, enticing aroma, attractive yellow color, and many benefits make mangoes a universal favorite for summer fruits.

 Types of Mangoes in India

-It is said that local variety and some more variety which are spread across jungle are more than 1,000 types of Mangoes found in India.
+It is said that local variety and some more varieties which are spread across the jungle are more than 1,000 types of Mangoes found in India.